Generic Name: interferon beta-1a (IN-ter-FEER-on BAY-ta)

 - Avonex vials may reduce the number of clot-forming cells (platelets) in your blood.
 Avoid activities that may cause bruising or injury.
 Tell your doctor if you have unusual bruising or bleeding.
 Tell your doctor if you have dark, tarry, or bloody stools.

-- Avonex vials is not a cure for MS. Remain under the care of your doctor.
+- Avonex vials are not a cure for MS. Remain under the care of your doctor.

 - Avonex vials contains albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used Avonex vials.